Ben Dowell: Biography

 Little is known about the early life of Ben Dowell, but it is known that he was a native of Kentucky.
 He was born on November 30, 1818 to the War of 1812 veteran and Colonel James Dowell and his wife Barbara Dowell, possibly in or near Frankfort.
 It is known that he had nine siblings by 1833, five sisters and four brothers.
 He served as a part of the First Regiment Kentucky Mounted Volunteers during the Mexican–American War under Colonel Humphrey Marshall.
 In 1847, Ben and 100 men were captured near the Encarnación Ranch shortly before the Battle of Buena Vista.
 When he was released in 1849, he was granted the ownership of 160 acres of land for his service.
 It is said that his hair had turned entirely gray during his time as a POW in Mexico City, despite only being 31 years old.
 His home was located near modern-day Downtown El Paso.
 There he would meet Juana Marquez, a native Tigua in Ysleta.
 He would marry her in 1852, and many sources state it was when she was only 19 and Ben was 34.
 Although this is questionable, as census records state that Ben was closer to 39.
 For a year, the couple moved to Los Angeles, California in search of business ventures, and there they would have their first child before returning to El Paso.
 They would go on to have five children between 1854 and 1875.
-Ben would serve as the postmaster of El Paso from 1857 through 1860.
+Ben would serve as the second postmaster of El Paso from 1857 through 1860, just after William M. Jenkins.